aridlehoover/manager-README/AGILITY.md

 # Agility

 Every software development team is unique.
 As such, every team needs to discover together the practices that work best for them.
-But, there are industry-wide best practices which the vast majority teams should be using.
+But, there are industry-wide best practices which the vast majority of teams should be using.
 And, there are others practices that have proved quite useful to me during my career.

 This document describes the collection of practices that have worked best for me over the years.
 These are heavily influenced by Kent Beck's Extreme Programming Explained.

 ## Organizational Practices

 - **Sit Together** &mdash; The entire team sits together in a shared, open space in order to better facilitate communication.
-This space is perferably isolated from other teams.
-It is also helpful for the shared area to include a large whiteboard and some blank wallspace.
+This space is preferably isolated from other teams.
+It is also helpful for the shared area to include a large whiteboard and some blank wallspace for story cards, burn-up charts, or other relevant metrics.
+(A large television can also serve the role of blank wallspace.)

 - **Whole Team** &mdash; The team is comprised of everyone necessary to the development of the software.
 At a minimum, this should include a product manager and engineers.
 Depending on the project, the team may also include designers and/or technical specialists (like a DBA).
 Bonus points for including an actual customer on the team.